alejandroGranada/spartacus-training-mentorship/README.md

 2. Choose version **apache-ant-1.10.9-bin.zip** and download it
 3. Open the Finder app, unzip the file and paste extracted the folder on your HOME folder (Go -> Go to Folder -> `~/`)
 4. Open your **Terminal** app
-5. Open you profile file with your preferred editor (here I will use `nano`)
+5. Open your profile file with your preferred editor (here I will use `nano`)
     - For > MacOS Catalina, execute `nano .zshrc`
     - For Old MacOS version, execute `nano .bash_profile`
 6. Add the following lines and save